wittgena/judgmental-phase-docs/index.phase-mapped.md

 - **The Coming Judgmental Transition: Organizational Alignment in the AGI Civilization**
 - **Toward a Judgmental Civilization: A Phased Transition Model for Rhythm-Preserving Existential Living**
 - **What is Evil?**
+- **The Silent Synchrony: How Leadership Becomes Reflected in Judgmental Phase**

 ---